-- Revolving Credit:: In fixed L.C, which remains valid for a specified period, once the credit is fully utilized, a fresh letter of credit to be issued for further drawings.
-In revolving LC the issuing bank restores the credit to the original amount after it has been utilized, so that there is no need for a fresh LC.
-The number of utilizations and period of utilizations are specified in revolving letter of credit.
+In fixed L.C, which remains valid for a specified period, once the credit is fully utilised, a fresh letter of credit to be issued for further drawings.
+In revolving LC the issuing bank restores the credit to the original amount after it has been utilised so that there is no need for a fresh LC.
+The number of utilizations and period of utilizations specified in the revolving letter of credit.
 Revolving letter of credit is required when the dealings between the importer and the exporters are on continuing or repeat orders basis (multiple delivery contracts).

-- Back-to-back credit:: A back to back the letter of credits refers to the issuance of an outward letter of credit issued by a bank against the backing of the inward letter of credit issued by another bank in favour of intermediary.
+A back to back the letter of credits refers to the issuance of an outward letter of credit issued by a bank against the backing of the inward letter of credit issued by another bank in favour of intermediary.
 The intermediary is the middleman or broker.
 The intermediary is the beneficiary of first credit, who seeks to open a second credit in favour of the actual producer of goods on the strength of first credit.
 The second credit is separate and distinct from the first.
-Thus the beneficiary of the original letter of credit (intermediary) becomes the applicant for the back to back the letter of credit.
+Thus the beneficiary of the original letter of credit (intermediary) becomes the applicant for the back to back letter of credit.

-- Standby LC: A Standby LC is a form of irrevocable guarantee for a payment.
-Since American Banks are prevented from giving the guarantee in that country, the concept of ‘Standby LC’ came into existence.(To know more about Standby LC (Click Standby LC )
+A Standby LC is a form of irrevocable guarantee for a payment.
+Since American Banks are prevented from giving the guarantee in that country, the concept of ‘Standby LC’ came into existence.(To know more click what is a Standby LC )